pingcap/docs-tidb-operator/en/architecture.md

 1. The user creates a `TidbCluster` object and other CR objects through kubectl, such as `TidbMonitor`;
 2. TiDB Operator watches `TidbCluster` and other related objects, and constantly adjust the `StatefulSet`, `Deployment`, `Service`, and other objects of PD, TiKV, TiDB, Monitor or other components based on the actual state of the cluster;
 3. Kubernetes' native controllers create, update, or delete the corresponding `Pod` based on objects such as `StatefulSet`, `Deployment`, and `Job`;
-4. If `tidb-scheduler` is configured to use in the `TidbCluster` CR, in the `Pod` declaration of PD, TiKV, and TiDB, the `tidb-scheduler` scheduler is specified. `tidb-scheduler` applies the specific scheduling logic of TiDB when scheduling the corresponding `Pod`.
+4. If you configure the components to use `tidb-scheduler` in the `TidbCluster` CR, the `Pod` declaration of PD, TiKV, and TiDB specifies `tidb-scheduler` as the scheduler. `tidb-scheduler` applies the specific scheduling logic of TiDB when scheduling the corresponding `Pod`.

 Based on the above declarative control flow, TiDB Operator automatically performs health check and fault recovery for the cluster nodes.
 You can easily modify the `TidbCluster` object declaration to perform operations such as deployment, upgrade, and scaling.